-if residents must travel, it is strongly recommended to stay home for 14 days after returning, especially when returning from high risk areas.
+if residents must travel, it is strongly recommended to stay home for 14 days after returning, especially when returning from another high risk area.

 TBDHU strongly recommends avoiding all non-essential travel outside of Northwestern Ontario.

-Due to the rapidly changing and rising case numbers in many jurisdictions, at this time, travel outside of Northwestern Ontario is not advisable and should be for essential reasons only.
-Similarly, hosting visitors from other areas is not advisable and should be limited to essential reasons.
+Due to the rapidly changing and high case numbers, as well as the increasing presence of variants of concern in many jurisdictions, travel outside of Northwestern Ontario is not advisable and must be for essential reasons only.
+Similarly, hosting visitors from other areas is also not advisable and must be limited to essential reasons.

 It is recommended to cancel or postpone any current plans for non-essential travel and consider other options, including connecting or participating virtually.

-If residents must travel for urgent or essential reasons (*see below), it is strongly recommended to:
+If you must travel for urgent or essential reasons (*see below), you are not required to self-isolate BUT it is strongly recommended to:

-- Stay home for 14 days after returning, especially if traveling from a high risk area.
+- Stay home for 14 days after returning, especially if traveling from another high risk area.

 - Do not interact with others outside your household.
 This includes not having visitors in your home.